 The Center for Engaged Learning and Teaching (CELT) provides pedagogy workshops and seminars, book clubs, one-on-one consultations, a lending library, and assistance with teaching portfolios to faculty, staff, postdocs, and graduate students who are or will be teaching.
 The proposed programs listed below are subject to change to reflect the needs and desires of Tulane’s faculty.

 The CELT Faculty Book Club provides 10 educators, from across departments and schools, the opportunity to read and discuss books on a variety of pedagogy and learning theory topics.
 Conversations range from the macro level, how to improve the academy, to more micro topics relating to each participant’s individual class.
 Most importantly, the book club creates a structure in which participants can talk about teaching in a supportive environment around a common theme.
-The book club meets twice per semester, usually on campus, and CELT pays for the books, food, and refreshments.
-Please email Ariel McFarland to sign up.
+The book club meets twice per semester, usually on campus.
+CELT purchases the books for all members.

 At the end of each semester CELT hosts Faculty Grading Breaks to reward you for all your hard work.
 Past events have featured crepes and gelletes from Crepes Rendezvous, wine or champagne, and massage chairs.
 They are a great way to socialize, eat, and relax during the often stressful grading period at the end of the semester.

 Wednesday, May 12 | 12PM - 2PM |

 Qatar Ballroom (Room 212) , Lavin-Bernick Center (Building 29) | Tulane University Uptown Campus

 Lunch will be served.
 Please RSVP to attend.

 Faculty Learning Communities are groups of 4 to 12 faculty members, engaged in a collaborative year-long study of a pedagogy, teaching-related, or leadership theme, held at least monthly.